-- Reading and writing subtests are administered to all identified students in grades K 5. - This testing is completed within 20 days of the identification of the student.
+- Reading and writing subtests are administered to students identified in grades 6 8. - This testing is completed within 20 days of the identification of the student.
 Broward County School District ESOL Program staff inform our ESOL coordinator of the results to ensure appropriate student placement is made.